Finnish Navy

-The Finnish Navy (Merivoimat /fi/, Marinen) is one of the branches of the Finnish Defence Forces.
-The navy employs 2,300 people and about 4,300 conscripts are trained each year.
-Finnish Navy vessels are given the ship prefix "FNS", short for "Finnish Navy ship", but this is not used in Finnish-language contexts.
-The Finnish Navy also includes coastal forces and coastal artillery.
+The Finnish Navy (Merivoimat /fi/, Marinen) is the naval branch of the Finnish Defence Forces.
+It employs approximately 2,300 personnel, and around 4,300 conscripts are trained annually.
+Finnish Navy vessels use the ship prefix FNS ("Finnish Navy Ship") in English-language contexts, although this prefix is not used in Finnish or Swedish.
+In addition to surface vessels, the Finnish Navy includes coastal forces and coastal artillery units.

 Organization

-The current Commander of the Navy is rear admiral Tuomas Tiilikainen.
-The navy is organized into the Navy Command, three Brigade-level units, and the Naval Academy.
-Since 1998 the navy also includes the Nyland Brigade in Dragsvik, where Finnish Marines or Coastal Jaegers are trained.
-The Nyland Brigade is also the only Swedish-language unit in the country and it carries on the traditions and battle-honours of the Nyland (Uusimaa) Regiment of the Swedish Army.
+The current Commander of the Navy is Rear Admiral Tuomas Tiilikainen.
+The navy is organized into Navy Command, three brigade-level units, and the Naval Academy.
+Since 1998, it has also included the Nyland Brigade in Dragsvik, which trains the navy’s marine forces, known as the Coastal Jaegers.
+The Nyland Brigade is the only Swedish-language unit in the Finnish Defence Forces and maintains the traditions and battle honours of the Nyland (Uusimaa) Regiment of the Swedish Army.